What to Grow with the Kids in September and October

 Of course, if you don’t want to brave the weather, our indoor favourites will provide year-round growing fun and education!

-Early-spring flowering bulbs, such as daffodils, hyacinths, crocuses, snowdrops
+Plant early flowering spring bulbs such as daffodils, hyacinths, crocuses, and snowdrops.

 Spring- and summer-flowering bulbs, such as alliums and lillies

-Seedballs – varieties including poppies, ox-eye daisy, bird mix, hedgehog mix, artist’s meadow
+Seedballs – varieties including the matchboxes, ox-eye daisy, beetle mix, hedgehog mix, artist’s meadow